brentonh/WatchGuard_NASA/README.md

 ﻿# Mars Rover API

-Uses the NASA API described [here](https://api.nasa.gov) to call the Mars Rover Photos API with given days (via dates.txt) as input, returning corresponding photo images as output.
+Uses the NASA API described [here](https://api.nasa.gov) to call the Mars Rover Photos API with given days (via dates.txt in root directory) as input, storing corresponding photo images.
 The application downloads and stores each image locally in a folder associated with the requested date within the project root WatchGuard_NASA/MarsRoverPhotos_API/StoredMarsRoverPhotos.
-Errors are stored with datetime stamp at WatchGuard_NASA/MarsRoverPhotos_API/Errors deliniated in a file per date run (not date input)
+Logs are stored with datetime stamp and error/log distinguisher at WatchGuard_NASA/MarsRoverPhotos_API/Logs deliniated in a file per date run (not date input)

 ## Requested Acceptance Criteria